henworth/HomeAssistant_Mail_Card/README.md

 sudo vim homeassistant_mail_check.service
 ```
 Enter insert mode ( type i) then type the following:
-The User and ExecStart should make your Home Assistant installation.
+The User and ExecStart should be sdjusted to your Home Assistant installation configuration.
 My installation is in a venv that is created in /srv/homeassistant/.
-Adjust the user and paths as needed.
 ```
 [Unit]
 Description=Home Assistant Mail Count Retriever